Robotic surgery hospital Adyar

 What Is Mechanical Thrombectomy?

 Mechanical thrombectomy is a minimally invasive procedure used to remove a blood clot from a blocked artery in the brain.
-It is one of the most advanced treatments for ischemic stroke—where a clot stops blood flow to parts of the brain.
+It is an established treatment for ischemic stroke, a condition caused by reduced blood flow to brain tissue due to a clot.

-Unlike the clot-busting drug (IV tPA), which must be given within 4.5 hours of stroke onset, mechanical thrombectomy extends the treatment window up to 24 hours for selected patients, based on brain imaging and clinical condition.
+Unlike intravenous thrombolysis (IV tPA), which is effective only within a limited time window, the mechanical thrombectomy procedure can be performed up to 24 hours after symptom onset in selected patients, based on advanced brain imaging and clinical assessment.

-Eligibility is based on imaging and clinical evaluation—not just time alone.
+Eligibility depends on imaging findings and clinical status, rather than time alone.

-A catheter is inserted through the groin or wrist and guided toward the brain.
+A thin catheter is inserted through the artery in the groin or wrist and guided towards the brain.

-Using real-time X-ray imaging, the doctor moves the catheter to the blocked artery.
+Using real-time imaging, the catheter is carefully advanced to the site of the arterial blockage.

 3. Clot Removal

-Devices like stent retrievers (Solitaire, Trevo) or aspiration catheters (Penumbra) are used to extract the clot.
+Specialized devices such as stent retrievers or aspiration catheters are used to capture and remove the clot.

 5. Post-Procedural Care